Bionif92/Cursos-de-Programacion/React/React.md

 ### Behind-the-Scenes Work with useFetcher()

 A component that is render in all pages, clashes the action with the actual page action

+useFetcher to apply an action without going to the page, can use different types of methods for fetcher
 ````
 import { useEffect } from 'react';
 --import { useFetcher } from 'react-router-dom';